danpanthera/TinhKhoanApp/KPI_INDICATOR_MIGRATION_COMPLETION_REPORT.md

 ## 📋 Overview

-This migration systematically replaces all instances of interest collection rate KPI indicators with customer development indicators across the entire TinhKhoan application.
+This migration systematically replaces all instances of interest collection rate KPI indicators with customer development indicators across the entire Khoan application.

 ### **Changes Made:**